 Supplemental Security Income (SSI) provides benefits to everyone equally based on need.
 It is administered by the Social Security Administration but is funded by general tax dollars and not Social Security.
 Many states also add a supplemental benefit to SSI recipients.

 Social Security Disability Insurance (SSDI) provides benefits to those disabled persons who have a history of work and contributions into the Social Security program.
 Benefits are calculated according to a weighted formula that depends on your length of work and the total amount of contributions to date.

 Attorney Sam Earley can help you determine your eligibility and file a claim for SSDI or SSI.
-Our skilled and experienced team knows how to prepare claims that give you the best possible chances of success, including avoiding common pitfalls that result in rejections.
+Our skilled and experienced team knows how to prepare disability claims that give you the best possible chance of success, including avoiding common pitfalls that result in rejections.
 We will work hard to help you make a successful claim for SSDI or SSI.
-Call today to schedule a free consultation with one of our skilled attorneys.
+Call today to schedule a free consultation with one of our skilled disability attorneys.